Work on *what* to change, not just managing change

 Dave Snowden coined the term retrospective coherence, aka Monday morning quarterbacking, when talking about the behavior of complex systems.
 (See Dave Snowden and Mary Boone’s classic article A Leader’s Framework for Decision Making to learn more about complex systems, a domain of the Cynefin framework.)
 Retrospective coherence means that, in a complex environment, it seems easy in hindsight to explain why things happened.
 Unfortunately, applying our sense-making abilities to complex systems doesn’t work, since cause and effect can only be determined in retrospect.

-For those with short memories, the danger of retrospective coherence is that it inspires a false confidence in their ability to make correct predictions.
+For those with short memories, the danger of retrospective coherence is that it inspires false confidence in their ability to make correct predictions.
 To avoid such inflation of our predictive expertise we need to scrupulously compare our predictions with actual outcomes, and admit our limitations.

 Premature convergence